 Ingredients to Make The Quinoa

 Quinoa starts off this eye-catching colorful salad.
-The Whole Foods version used red quinoa, but you can make it with any color quinoa you have in the pantry.
+The Whole Foods version used red quinoa, but you can make it with any color of quinoa you have in the pantry.
 I have a detailed post on How To Cook Perfect Quinoa on the Stovetop if you need more information, but below is my easy method:

-- Uncooked white, red or tri-color (rainbow) quinoa – One cup of uncooked quinoa makes 3-4 cups cooked and the tiny seeds make a hearty base to soak up the dressing.
+- Uncooked white, red or tri-color (rainbow) quinoa – One cup of uncooked quinoa makes 3-4 cups cooked, and the tiny seeds make a hearty base to soak up the dressing.
 Use any variety you have on hand.
-Note the flavor in white quinoa is milder whereas red quinoa is a little bit stronger and chewier in texture.
+Note the flavor of white quinoa is milder, whereas red quinoa is a little bit stronger and chewier in texture.

 - Salt – A small pinch of kosher salt enhances the earthy quinoa flavor and it is the easiest way to flavor quinoa.

 - Black Beans – Two 15oz can of black beans that have been drained and rinsed provide a protein-boost and starchy goodness to this salad.
 Don’t have black beans?
 Use kidney beans instead.

-- Canned Corn – During the summer months, I use fresh sweet corn.
+- Canned Corn – During the summer months, I use fresh sweet corn kernels.
 When it is not in season, I buy one small 10 oz can of whole kernel corn, but you can also use frozen corn, as it has already been blanched and shocked.
 Simply drain and rinse the canned corn or thaw the frozen corn to room temperature.

 - Bell Peppers – The recipe specifies yellow or red bell pepper, but I actually found the mini bell peppers that day in the produce aisle and ended up using quite a bit of them since I like the color and crunch the peppers provide.

 - Jalapeno – I feel like this salad wouldn’t be southwestern without jalapeno.
-Use the entire pepper, including the seeds and ribs, if you’d like a spicy kick in your salad.
+Use the entire pepper, including the seeds and ribs, if you want a spicy kick in your salad.

 - Cherry Tomatoes – Bright red and somehow always in season, tomatoes add a nice acidity.
 Quarter or chop to your desired size.